MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.resources/knownresourcequalifiername_language.md

 ## -description

-Gets the name for a qualifier based on the system language.
+Gets the name for a qualifier based on the current language.

 ## -property-value

-The name for a qualifier based on the system language.
+The name for a qualifier based on the current language.

 ## -remarks